happyvives/Windows-IR/README.md

 Installed Software, Temp and Downloads folder with executables, Chrome and Edge Browser History( getting some data, still working on tweaking this)
 ,Scheduled Task, Run Once registry content, Services with AutoMode, Local Firewall Rules and Connections, Command History More to be added...

+# Log Creation Directory
+This scripts automates the log creation by creating a dicrectoty in the root of c:\ called "001-2023-event-log-collection".